 upper level job

-How much does a Charge Nurse make?
+How much does a Charge Nurse make in the United States?

 Charge Nurse Salaries by Percentile